WADA may ask IOC to retest Russian Sochi doping samples

 Despite its limited budget, WADA is coming under increased pressure to investigate and expose doping to ensure a level playing field in the run up to the Aug.
 5-21 Rio Summer Olympics.

-WADA approved plans on Thursday for a programme by year's end to better protect whistleblowers and to recover costs from countries that fail to comply with its drug-testing policies.
+WADA approved plans on Thursday for a program by year's end to better protect whistleblowers and to recover costs from countries that fail to comply with its drug-testing policies.

 "When a country is declared non-compliant we will be asking to recover the costs we had to invest," said Niggli, who becomes director general in July.